Writers and Illustrators of the Future

-Writers of the Future (WOTF) is a science fiction and fantasy story contest that was established by L. Ron Hubbard in the early 1980s.
-A sister contest, Illustrators of the Future, presents awards for science fiction art.
+Writers and Illustrators of the Future is a science fiction and fantasy story and art contest that was established by L. Ron Hubbard in 1983 as Writers of the Future.
+A sister contest, Illustrators of the Future, was launched in 1988 and presents awards for science fiction art.
 Hubbard characterized the contest as a way of "giving back" to the field that had defined his professional writing life.
-The contest has no entry fee and is the highest-paying contest for amateur science-fiction and fantasy writers.
-Notable past winners of WOTF include Stephen Baxter, Karen Joy Fowler, James Alan Gardner, Nina Kiriki Hoffman, Jay Lake, Michael H. Payne, Patrick Rothfuss, Robert Reed, Dean Wesley Smith, Sean Williams, Dave Wolverton, Nancy Farmer, and David Zindell.
+The contest has no entry fee.

+Notable past winners include Robert Reed, Dave Wolverton, Nancy Farmer, James Gardner, Scott Nicholson, Ian McHugh and Randy Henderson.

-Contest rules and procedures
+Contest

 Writers of the Future

+In 1983, L. Ron Hubbard initiated the "Writers of the Future Writing Contest" with the first awards ceremony held in 1985.
+Since Hubbard's death in 1986 contests have been organized by the Scientologist organization Author Services Inc. under the trade name Galaxy Press.

-The Writers of the Future (WOTF) contest may be entered quarterly, and is open to authors who have no, or few, professional publications.
+The "Writers of the Future" contest is run quarterly and is open to authors who have no, or few, professional publications.
 The contest rules state that entrants cannot have had published "a novel or short novel, or more than one novelette, or more than three short stories, in any medium.
-Professional publication is deemed to be payment and at least 5,000 copies or 5,000 hits."
-Works that are less than 3,000 words and for which payment was less 6c/word, do not count as "professional" publications.
+Professional publication is deemed to be payment and at least 5,000 copies or 5,000 hits.
+Works that are less than 3,000 words and for which payment was less 6c/word do not count as "professional" publications.
 Stories of up to 17,000 words in length can be submitted to the contest.
 Poems, screenplays, non-fiction, etc., are not eligible.

-Manuscripts are judged with the authors' names deleted and are separated out in quarterfinal and semifinal award rounds by the Coordinating Judge (previously K. D. Wentworth, currently Dave Wolverton, and originally Algis Budrys).
+Manuscripts are judged with the authors' names deleted and are separated out in quarterfinal and semifinal award rounds by the Coordinating Judge (previously K. D. Wentworth, Dave Wolverton in 2015, and originally Algis Budrys).
 Eight finalists are sent to a panel of professional science fiction writers, who determine the top three awards.
 Prizes are $1000 (first place), $750 (second) and $500 (third).
-The process is then repeated the next quarter.
+The process is repeated quarterly.
 At the end of the contest year, the four quarterly first place stories compete for a separate annual grand prize, the "Gold Award," which includes an additional $5000.
 The first, second and third-place winners and often a selection of the other finalist stories are published annually, for which the writers receive additional compensation for publication rights.
-Thus, a grand prize-winning author can make over $6000 for a single story - more than many writers receive for a first novel.
+Thus, a grand prize-winning author can make over $6000 for a single story.

 Some finalist stories not considered among the top three (in effect, the fourth or fifth placers) may be included in the annual anthology.
 These are called "published finalists."
-The writers are compensated for publication rights, but are not considered winners and receive no prize money, but are eligible to re-enter the contest.
-Often writers will repeatedly enter the contest, quarter after quarter, until they either win or become ineligible due to publications elsewhere.
+The writers were compensated for publication rights but are not considered winners and receive no prize money.
+They are eligible to re-enter the contest.